-For rapid linear (straight line) motion, program GO 'axes', where all the axis words are optional.
+For rapid linear (straight line) motion, program GO axes, where all the axis words are optional.
 The GO is optional if the current motion mode is GO.
-This will produce coordinated linear motion to the destination point at the maximum rapid rate (or slower).
+This will produce coordinated linear motion to the destination point at the current traverse rate (or slower if the machine will not go that fast).
 It is expected that cutting will not take place when a GO command is executing.